wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

        3. #define WOLFSSL_CLIENT_TEST
        4. #define WOLFSSL_SERVER_TEST

-Please define one or all of the above options.
+You can define one or all of the above options.
 ```
-In your IDE, create the following folder and subfolders structures.
+1. Open your IDE-based example project for Micrium uC/OS-III (with the uC-Clk module) and uC/TCPIP stack.

-The folder hierarcy is the same as the wolfSSL folders with an exception of the exampleTLS folder.
+2. Create the following folder and sub-folders structures in your project.
 ```
 wolfssl
    |src